Lukasring/image-gallery/README.md

 - [x] Implement image modal pop up
 - [x] Animate modal
-- [ ] Fetch more images when scrolled to bottom
+- [x] Fetch more images when scrolled to bottom
+- [x] Host on github pages
 - [ ] Add categories for fetching images
+- [ ] Refactor code and make it more readable